- Review the steps to take to raise your credit score.

 The amount debt you carry compared to the maximum size of the credit lines you have been granted results in how creditors view your credit utilization.
 Credit utilization is measured at the close date (typically monthly) and then reported to the bureaus.
 A reporting period is typically 90 days, so a charge and then quick payoff should not hurt your credit utilization.

-FICO, the main credit scoring system, measures utilization at the individual card level (and possibly in aggregate).
+FICO, the most often-used credit scoring system, measures utilization at the individual card level (and possibly in aggregate).
 Be aware that if you have an individual credit line or credit card that has a balance that is more than 30% of the credit limit, this could negatively impact you.
 If you have a maxed out card, this will certainly hurt your credit score.
 You should examine all your credit lines and work to pay down each one so that it is not more than 30% of the maximum credit line you were issued.

 7. Don’t Apply For or Take on Too Many Credit Cards